-$283,000 U.S. grant to help Nevada track pronghorn antelope
+Nevada gets federal funding to track pronghorn antelope

 RENO, Nev.
-(AP) — The U.S. Interior Department has announced a $282,975 research grant for the state of Nevada to study migration corridors of pronghorn antelope.
+(AP) — The U.S. Interior Department has announced a nearly $283,000 grant for Nevada to track pronghorn antelope.

-Interior Secretary Ryan Zinke said Monday the money is part of a larger effort across 11 Western states intended to improve the federal government’s collaboration with states to enhance and improve the quality of big-game habitat across their winter ranges.
+Interior Secretary Ryan Zinke said Monday the money is part of a larger effort across 11 Western states intended to improve collaboration with the federal government, and improve the winter habitat of big game.

-Zink says the Nevada Department of Wildlife plans to capture and place GPS collar on up to 60 pronghorns to track their movements.
+Zinke says the Nevada Department of Wildlife plans to capture and place GPS collars on up to 60 pronghorns to track their movements.

-State Wildlife Director Tony Wasley says the effort will help fill data gaps in biologists understanding of a herd of 2,000 animals that migrates annually in Elko County and northeast Nevada.
+State Wildlife Director Tony Wasley says the effort will help fill data gaps in biologists’ understanding of a herd of 2,000 animals that migrates annually in Elko County and northeast Nevada.

 Most Read Nation & World Stories